particle-iot/docs/src/content/reference/datasheets/m-series/msom-datasheet.md

 ### BLE (Bluetooth LE)

-If you wish to use Wi-Fi on the M SoM you will need to provide a way to configure it.
+If you wish to use Wi-Fi on the M-SoM you will need to provide a way to configure it.
 Wi-Fi setup works the same as the P2, Photon 2, and Argon, and uses BLE.
 See [Wi-Fi setup options](/reference/device-os/wifi-setup-options/) for more information.

 BLE 5.3 BLE Central Mode and BLE Peripheral Mode are supported.